toc-title

 Hierarchical infographics.

-One of the most common hierarchical infographic examples is Maslow’s Hierarchy of Needs.
+This type of infographic is ideal when you need to highlight priorities and show relationships between different pieces of information.
+A well‑known example is Maslow’s Hierarchy of Needs.
 The pyramid details humanity’s five essential needs, with the most important at the bottom (the largest area of the pyramid) and the least important at the top (the smallest part of the pyramid).

 Climate change awareness.